bcorporaal/the-manual/hosting-guidelines.md

 ### After the event

-- Clean up and do the dishes
+- Clean up and do the dishes.
-- Make presentations available to attendees
+- Make presentations available to attendees if possible.
 - Share photos and posts through your own channels (blog, twitter, linkedin, etc)

 ## Contact